Codification

 Codification Requirements

 Section 380.8 of the Code of Iowa requires cities to compile a code of ordinances containing all city ordinances in effect, except grade ordinances, bond ordinances, zoning map ordinances, ordinances vacating streets and alleys, and ordinances containing legal descriptions of urban revitalization areas and urban renewal areas.
 The city clerk must maintain a copy of the code at city hall.
-Additional copies are frequently placed at the public library and the county law library.
-Many cities provide a copy of the code to their elected officials.
+Additional copies are frequently placed at the public library and the county law library and provided to the City Attorney.
+While some cities provide paper books to elected officials, a majority of cities have moved to having their code placed on their websites where it is easily accessible to the public as well as staff and elected officials.

 Maintaining the Code of Ordinances